ianderrington/genai/docs/Understanding/agents/actions_and_tools.md

 Tools generally consist of single function calls to something that will return value to the end-point destination, be that the agent itself or a person interacting with an agent.

-## Toolkits
+### Toolkits
-Toolkits consist of tool pearings that often work together well.
+Toolkits consist of tool pairings that often work together well.
 For instance, bash commands for file creation, deletion, naming and movement.
 Toolkits can be api-calls or

 ??? code "[Langchain Toolkits](https://github.com/langchain-ai/langchain/tree/b786335dd10902489f87a536ee074d747b6df370/libs/langchain/langchain/agents/agent_toolkits)"